- Download and review our instructions (.pdf/52KB) for completing PROFILE Online. Requires Adobe Reader (latest version recommended).

 - Have all tax forms and documents ready.

 - Use a secure browser and a valid credit card.

-- Sign up with the same username if you submitted a PROFILE application last year (2013-14) and we'll automatically fill in some of your information.
+- If you are a returning student, sign up with the same username you used to submit your PROFILE application last year (2016-17) and we'll automatically fill in some of your information.